Bryan010205/Assignment-2/README.md

 Newsly – Web Technology Assignment 2 _ This website is about introduction of news app

 ## Project Description
-Newsly is a responsive news blog homepage created for Assignment 2 in the Web Technology course.
+Newsly is a responsive news blog homepage.
 The website features a clean design with a hero section, featured content, blog introduction, a grid of news posts, and an individual article page.
 It is built using HTML5 and CSS3, incorporating Flexbox, Grid layout, responsive units, transitions, and media queries.

 ## How to View the Blog Homepage
 1. Download or clone the repository.